austin-clifton/cryptopp-chacha-asm-test/README.md

 ## Reproduction

 The `example/` directory contains a ready-to-run executable.
 Or, you can build the source yourself using the provided Visual Studio solution.
-The provided cryptopp libraries are built as x64 Debug libraries.
+You will need to put a static x64 \MTd `cryptlib.lib` in the `libs/debug/` directory.

 The original fuzz test code is commented out.
 One key/nonce/file combination which produce the flipped bit is hard-coded into `main()`.

 The reproducing combo is:
 - file `run_459_file_76.bin` (from fuzz test run 459, file 76)